Shell4026/ShellProtector/README.ENG.md

 The other person needs to turn off shaders and animation safety or Show Avatar to you.

 If they do, this is a VRChat synchronization bug, please change your password and re-upload.

+**[When a Texture that was present in a Material is missing]**

+When using a texture such as a main color/texture, it will be stripped for security reasons.

+The exceptions are the limlight and outline textures, which will not be removed and will still use the encrypted texture.

 ## How it works
 Encrypt the texture using an XXTEA algorithm after transforming the key with SHA-256.